 Alternative 2.
 Establish aggregate MSY using the method developed by the Shrimp Effort Working Group (SEWG).
-For the federal commercial Gulf shrimp fishery, aggregate MSY = 112,531,374 lb of tails.
+For the federal commercial Gulf shrimp fishery, aggregate MSY = 112,531,374 lbs of tails.
 AP Preferred

-In Amendment 15 to the Fishery Management Plan (FMP) for the Shrimp Fishery of the Gulf of Mexico, U.S. Waters, the Gulf of Mexico Fishery Management Council (Council) determined species specific MSYs for penaeid shrimp.
-However, an aggregate MSY for management of the shrimp fishery in federal waters as it includes all managed species (penaeid shrimp and royal red shrimp) can be used as a reference point for the shrimp fishery as a whole.
+In Amendment 15 to the Fishery Management Plan (FMP) for the Shrimp Fishery of the Gulf of Mexico, U.S. Waters, the Gulf of Mexico Fishery Management Council (Council) determined species-specific MSYs for penaeid shrimp.
+However, an aggregate MSY for management of the shrimp fishery in federal waters includes all managed species (penaeid shrimp and royal red shrimp) and can be used as a reference point for the shrimp fishery as a whole.
 In March 2016, a working group was convened to determine the appropriate aggregate MSY for the shrimp fishery in federal waters.
 The working group decided to use the same general approach used by the SEWG (Nance et al. 2006) except that the group determined it was no longer possible to estimate catch and effort in federal waters with a reasonable degree of scientific certainty because of data limitations.
-Catch and effort in offshore waters were determined to be the best available proxies for catch and effort in federal waters.
-The Gulf of Mexico (Gulf) shrimp fishery can be partitioned by different components or boundaries.
-The shrimp fishery operates within the inshore area, which is defined as the area from the COLREGS line shoreward, the offshore area, which is designated as being from the COLREGS line seaward, and the EEZ, which is the portion of the offshore area that is under U.S. federal government management (Figure 2.1.1).
+Catch and effort in offshore waters1 were determined to be the best available proxies for catch and effort in federal waters.
+The Gulf shrimp fishery can be partitioned by different components or boundaries.
+The shrimp fishery operates within the inshore area, which is defined as the area from the COLREGS line shoreward; the offshore area, which is designated as being from the COLREGS line seaward; and the exclusive economic zone (EEZ), which is the portion of the offshore area that is under U.S. federal government management (Figure 2.1.1).
 The COLREGS lines are the set of demarcation lines that have been established by the Convention on the International Regulations for Preventing Collisions at Sea, 1972 (commonly called COLREGS).
 COLREGS define boundaries across harbor mouths and inlets for navigation purposes.
-The inner boundary of the EEZ begins either 3 or 9 nautical miles offshore depending upon the area of the Gulf and extends 200 miles seaward from the inner boundary.
-Both inshore and offshore fisheries of the Gulf are managed by their respective state agencies, and the fisheries prosecuted in the EEZ are managed by the NMFS and the Council (Nance et al. 2008).
+The inner boundary of the EEZ begins either three or nine nautical miles offshore depending upon the area of the Gulf and extends 200 miles seaward from the inner boundary.
+Both inshore and offshore fisheries of the Gulf are managed by their respective state agencies, and the fisheries prosecuted in the EEZ are managed by National Marine Fisheries

-&lt;sup>1 Gulf offshore waters include some state waters, as well as federal waters.
+1 Gulf offshore waters include some state waters, as well as federal waters.
 Though most of these vessels had federal permits, a federal permit is not required to harvest shrimp in state offshore waters.
 Thus, the number of active vessels in the offshore fishery will generally exceed the number of permitted or active permitted vessels.